 Tableau Kirkland Urban is a three-story project which included collaboration areas, dining, conferencing, and training spaces.

 Located in the heart of the Georgetown neighborhood of Seattle long before co-working became a known entity, McKinstry worked with NBBJ to create a state of the art Innovation Center.

 This space boasts the most acoustically soundproof walls around, Maars Living Walls, offering students and administration alike, the environment to stay focused and ready to learn.

-The goals of this project were to meet the needs of an ever-growing community and design additional clinics in response to the districts financial stability and the latest medical/ technological advancements.
-This brand new total outpatient facility included the additions of a third primary care clinic, Urgent Care, Virtual Care and the incorporation of 3D mammography and bone density scanners.
+The goals of this project were to meet the needs of an ever-growing community and design additional clinics in response to the district's financial stability and the latest medical/ technological advancements.

 Inpatient Oncology Center.
 This was a renovation focused on the goal of updating their space to meet the changing healthcare needs of their patients.

 Outpatient clinic tenant improvements incorporating family health, women’s health, pediatrics and more.